Other housing options

 Renting privately is a great option for many households as it allows you to have more choice in the type of accommodation you want and where you want to live.

-However, rents in Wandsworth can be high, therefore you should consider looking outside of the borough if you need a cheaper rent.
+However, rents in Wandsworth can be high so you should consider looking outside of the borough if you need a cheaper rent.

 For more information, including how to apply for finances see our guidance on renting privately.